Jawhar: Hanuman Point

-Towards east of the city, nearly 1 to 2 km from the city center, there is an old temple of Maruti; this temple is known as Katya Maruti mandir due surrounded dark forest of cactus.
+Towards east of the city, nearly 1 to 2 km from the city center, there is an old temple of Maruti.
+This temple is known as Katya Maruti mandir due to a dark forest of cactus surrounding it.
 The temple is surrounded by valleys on three sides.
 The valley is nearly 500 feet deep.
 During renovation a view point was created near the temple, which is known as Hanuman Point.
-During the day time, one can see the historical fort of Shahapur Maholi from this point, while during night time, it is possible to see lights of train in Kasara ghat form this point.
-The valley also known as Devkobacha Kada.
+The valley is also known as Devkobacha Kada.